CenterForCollectiveLearning/comchoice/README.md

 ## Hands on Coding

-Pairchoice classes require a `pandas.DataFrame` or a `list` of `dict` to be initialized.
+ComChoice classes require a `pandas.DataFrame` or a `list` of `dict` to be initialized.

 ### Hello world: Election data

 For starting, let's use the data of an election of 22 voters and 4 alternatives.
 Each voter provided their ranking of alternatives.

 ```
-from comchoice.voting import Voting
+from comchoice.aggergate import borda, condorcet
+import pandas as pd

 data = [
     {"voters": 7, "rank": ["A", "B", "C", "D"]},